Grilled Caesar Salad

 Halved romaine grilled until charred, dressed with Caesar, shaved parmesan, and croutons.
 The char echoes the tri tip.

-Grilling romaine is all about contrast: hot, smoky edges with a cool, crunchy center that stands up perfectly next to rich tri tip.
+Grilling romaine is all about contrast: hot, smoky edges against a cool, crunchy center that stands up next to rich tri tip.
+It is the rare salad that earns a spot on the grill, and it takes nothing more than the fire you already have going for the beef and about ninety seconds of attention.

 You’re aiming for a fast, aggressive sear on the surface, not a gentle cook-through.
 The outer leaves pick up smoke and char while the interior stays cool and crisp.